 Finally, the use of masks while exercising can be a confusing topic, but Dr. Noon says the formula is simple: "Wearing a mask while participating in aerobics exercise isn't healthy.
 I would, however, wear a mask when I'm not active and insist that gym staff do the same."
 Especially since masks aren't always practical, social distancing at the gym is of critical importance.
 You should investigate what strategies your gym has in place – for example, is equipment really six feet apart?
 "And better yet, pick a time to visit the gym where you can leave a machine or two in between you and the next person," Dr. Noon adds.

-Bottom line, most Coloradoans are probably safe at the gym currently, especially when taking the above precautions, but there is risk.
+Bottom line, most Coloradans are probably safe at the gym currently, especially when taking the above precautions, but there is risk.
 Dr. Noon says you must make individualized choices based on your personal life and risk group, “And the safest way to get your exercise currently remains outdoors or at home.”